-Please Note: Parents must enroll their children in Aftercare if they pick up later than 3:40 more than twice during a quarter term.
+Please Note: Parents must enroll their children in Aftercare if they pick up later than 3:40 p.m.
 For more information see the Aftercare section of this Handbook.

 ATTENDANCE POLICY

 Regular daily attendance is a critical component of the education of all students.
 It is particularly vital at Waldorf schools, where textbooks and homework are secondary to teacher-led instruction.
 Furthermore, Waldorf education is an experiential, arts-integrated program in which not all missed work can be duplicated.